about

 We chose to work with the libraries that in our experience provide the cleanest and simplest API, the most generous licenses, and the easiest integration.

 For example, we chose GLUT as the windowing library.
 Primarily, because it's fairly universal, has a reasonably generous license, and it's rare to find a compiler or platform that is incompatible.
-We have used other windowing toolkits, such as glfw and wxWindows, and even hooked them up with openFrameworks, but in the end, we decided to go with the one of the easiest to get up and running.
+We have used other windowing toolkits, such as glfw and wxWidgets, and even hooked them up with openFrameworks, but in the end, we decided to go with the one of the easiest to get up and running.

 Where can I see the latest version of openFrameworks?

 The most recent release is available from the downloads page, which is also available on github.
-The absolutely most recent version of openFrameworks is located in the develop branch.
+The absolutely most recent version of openFrameworks is located in the master branch.
 For more information about building OF from Github, see the readme.
 For more information about contributing to Github, see this document.

 How can I help?